-Another one of our internal programs involves novel sheddase inhibitors that we believe may have application in the treatment of breast cancer and other tumor types.
-Based on results from single and multiple-dose-rising Phase I clinical trials of our sheddase inhibitor lead candidate in healthy volunteers, we have initiated a Phase Ib/IIa dose-ranging clinical trial in cancer patients.
+We have several internal drug development programs underway.
+Our most advanced oncology program involves inhibitors of an enzyme activity known as sheddase.
+We believe these compounds may have application in the treatment of breast cancer and other tumor types.
+Based on results from single and multiple-dose-rising Phase I clinical trials of our lead candidate from this program in healthy volunteers, we have initiated a Phase Ib/IIa dose-ranging clinical trial in cancer patients.